NicolBolas/Proposal-Ideas/Trivial Operations.md

 Returns: A pointer to a `T` object which reuses the storage referenced by `ptr`.
 The object representation of `T` shall be exactly the same values that were stored in `ptr`, up to `sizeof(T)` bytes. `T` will be initialized as if by a trivial constructor call.

-Complexity: O(1) with respect to `sizeof(T)`. [note: Implementations are not allowed to implement this function by doing a pair of `memcpy`s.]
+Complexity: O(1) with respect to `sizeof(T)`. [note: Implementations are not allowed to implement these functions by doing a pair of `memcpy`s.]

 Remarks: This function does not participate in overload resolution unless `T` is either trivially default constructible or both trivially copyable and CopyConstructible.
-If `T` is trivially copyable, then its default constructor will not be called.
+If `T` is trivially copyable and CopyConstructible, then its default constructor will not be called.
 The storage starting at `ptr` and ending `sizeof(T)` bytes after this address are reused for `T`, so any such objects in that storage have their lifetimes ended. [note: This means all proscriptions about using pointers/references/names to the old object(s) apply [basic.life].]

 ````
 template<typename T>